 - Photocopy of gas bill, telephone bill or electricity bill (either one of these) which is not older than two months.

-Other Documents: Other than the documents mentioned, the following are some more relevant documents need to be submitted under special conditions or otherwise:
+Other Documents: Other than the documents mentioned, the following are some more relevant documents need to be submitted under particular conditions or otherwise:

 - Digital Signature Certificate (DSC) physically signed by the directors and the shareholders.